 Verifying current system... "/system/<SOME>.apk" has unexpected contents.
 E:Error in /tmp/update.zip (Status 7)

 Download the factory images for your device from here, and extract the downloaded file.
 Now open the firmware folder and you’ll see a .Zip file inside.
 Unzip it to find the system.img file and flash it using ADB command:

 fastboot flash system system.img

-To find detailed guide on flashing factory images on Nexus devices, click here.
+To find a detailed guide on flashing factory images on Nexus devices, click here.
 Flashing the system will restore all system apps and you will be able to install the OTA successfully.

 If you have installed Franco Kernel on your Nexus device and are having issues with installing the OTA zip, follow the quick steps given below:

 - Reboot your device and boot it into the recovery mode.

 - Run ADB Shell on your computer and rename the following files as shown below: